joergschultzelutter/mpad/docs/EXAMPLES.md

 - [aprs.fi](www.aprs.fi) for APRS call sign coordinates
 - [findu.com](www.findu.com) for the CWOP data

-METAR reports always return the latest wx data to the user.
-So METAR data cannot be requested for a specific day (corresponding keywords are ignored).
+CWOP reports always return the latest wx data to the user.
+Any date / time specifications specified by the user will be ignored.

 | What do we want | Command string User > MPAD | Response example MPAD > User |
 | --------------- | -------------------------- | ---------------------------- |